 |Settle||Wednesday 27 November||Victoria Hall||9:30am to 10:15am and 12noon to 12:30pm||10:30am to 12noon|

-We have created a survey so people with autism, their friends and family, and professionals who work with autistic people can tell us how we did and what we need to think about in the next five years.
-We want to hear from people all across North Yorkshire to make sure people have a say in what happens next.
+We also created a survey so people with autism, their friends and family and professionals who work with autistic people could tell us how we did and what we need to think about next.
+Online, paper and easy read versions were available.

 If you would like any further information on our autism strategy please email us at email@example.com.